-During the year ended December 31, 2014, the value of contributed services meeting the requirements for recognition in the financial statements was not material and has not been recorded.
+During the years ended December 31, 2015 and 2014, the value of contributed services meeting the requirements for recognition in the financial statements was not material and has not been recorded.
 Many individuals volunteer their time and perform a variety of tasks that assist the Organization in performing its functions.